Presenteeism: Implications for practice

 Given the prominence and costs of presenteeism, scholars have suggested a variety of courses of action for employers.
 Companies should implement wellness programs for their employees aimed at increasing health and productivity.
 These organizations, however, must be aware that the effects of these programs may have an immediate impact on presenteeism as opposed to simply absenteeism.
 Firms must be cognizant of this fact when evaluating the effectiveness of their programs.
 Complementing this suggestion, Schultz and Edington wrote that employees must receive effective health education so they can better manage their health.
 They also commented that employers need to consider the health of workers who are low risk along with those who have high-risk health conditions.
 In the United States, one other proposed response has been to require that paid sick and family leave be provided to all workers.
 In November 2006, San Francisco became the first jurisdiction to pass such a law.

 Future directions and research

 While progress has been made in regards to understanding presenteeism, many possible topics of inquiry still remain.
 In his literature review, Johns said that presenteeism had to be related to other constructs such as work attitudes and personality.
-Additionally, lessons from absenteeism could be applied to presenteeism.
-For instance, absenteeism can be defined as voluntary and involuntary, and scholars could consider applying such ideas to presenteeism.
-Lastly, the construct could be related to other elements of the workplace.
-Specifically, how does presenteeism relate to remote work?
-Is an individual who works from home while he or she is sick exhibiting presenteeism?